 Stick to what you know to be true.
 Do not allow your toxic dating partner to minimize or deny things he or she may have said or done.
 When a dating partner attempts to gaslight you or project qualities onto you, know that this is a clear red flag of emotional infancy that will not be suitable for a long-term relationship.

 It is helpful to keep a journal during your dating process to note any inconsistencies, red flags, emotions and/or gut feelings that may arise.
 You will want to refer to this journal often in order to keep grounded in your own perceptions and inner sense of truth.

 Have you noticed any of these signs while dating a toxic person?
 Do you have any other signs that should be added to this list?
+Is the person you are dating an emotional predator?
 Comment below and share your thoughts!